pwafire/pwafire/README.md

 ##### 3. Share Your Story
 View the web app [HERE](https://share.gdgmoi.com)
 ##### Join the conversation
->Follow Project [pwafire](https://twitter.com/pwafire) on [Twitter](https://twitter.com/pwafire).
+>Follow Project [pwa fire](https://twitter.com/pwafire) on [Twitter](https://twitter.com/pwafire).
 Get Live Help on our [Slack Workspace](https://join.slack.com/t/pwafire/shared_invite/enQtMjk1MjUzNDY5NDkyLWQzYTFhOTNjMTU2NzBjMTBhMjZkNDJkOTY0YzgxYWViNTI4YzgyZDUxNGIyYzlkM2RiZjc2NTAwMzRhMmZkZmI).

 ##### Support us
 Donate a star, like, follow and contribute in any way.
-Be sure to use **project pwa_fire**.
+Be sure to use **project pwa fire**.
 If you use the pwafire_bundle, kindly let us know via **mayedwine1@gmail.com** or JUST simply [Tweet us](https://twitter.com/pwafire).